ysfgalip/netdbg/README.md

 sudo setcap cap_net_raw=ep <path-to-binary>
 ```

-On success the amount of bytes sent is printed, and `-1` if there is
+After running the binary, amount of bytes sent is printed on success, and
-something wrong.
+`-1` if there is something wrong like missing capability.

 There is also dry-run support to view your packet details before sending.

 Further info on usage can be viewed in the help output.